University of Massachusetts: Boston

-University of Massachusetts Dartmouth
+Dartmouth

 Located in southeastern Massachusetts, UMass Dartmouth started in 1895 as the New Bedford Textile School, the Bradford Durfee Textile School, and later Southeastern Massachusetts University (SMU).
-UMass Dartmouth offers a wide array of programs in accounting, finance, management information systems, operations management and marketing, all of which are accredited by the Association to Advance Collegiate Schools of Business (AACSB) International.
-UMass Dartmouth has top ranking engineering and nursing programs.

-In addition to the 710 acre UMass Dartmouth main campus is, satellite campuses are located throughout the SouthCoast.
+In addition to the 710 acre UMass Dartmouth main campus is, satellite campuses are located throughout the South Coast.

-With 7,982 undergraduate students and 65 degree programs, the campus has a student-to-faculty ratio of 18:1 in its College of Arts & Sciences; Charlton College of Business; College of Engineering; College of Nursing; College of Visual and Performing Arts; School of Education, Public Policy, and Civic Engagement; and the School for Marine Science and Technology.
+The university has nearly 8,000 students and 65 degree programs in its College of Arts & Sciences; Charlton College of Business; College of Engineering; College of Nursing; College of Visual and Performing Arts; School of Education, Public Policy, and Civic Engagement; and the School for Marine Science and Technology.
 The university hosts internships, undergraduate research opportunities, and service learning experiences, as well as an Honors Program.

-More than 100 student organizations and 25 NCAA Division III athletic teams provide a strong community beyond the classroom.
+The university has more than 100 student organizations and 25 NCAA Division III athletic teams.
 The buildings of the campus were designed by internationally renowned Modernist architect Paul Rudolph.
-Dr. Robert E. Johnson is the chancellor of the UMass Dartmouth campus.

 The University of Massachusetts School of Law was opened in September 2010 three miles from the Dartmouth campus.